|Location||1 week||2 weeks||3 weeks||4 weeks|

 You can give hope to marginalised children, helping to build their confidence while teaching them useful skills.
 You’ll dance, sing, and play games with children as well as helping out in any way that you can in the community.
 Whilst on your placement, you will teach English and other subjects of your choice to children in a village school.
 Volunteers can also assist with creating low-cost teaching materials for the school and help organize health check-ups for students.
 Many volunteers teach English in the mornings and then arrange sports, drama and song in the afternoon.

-Specific roles in each orphanage vary depending on where they are placed and the requirements at the time of the placement.
-However examples of work include; helping teach the children and assisting with tuition of general life skills through participating in administrative chores, health education, games, and by drawing and painting with the children.
-You can help to shape the young minds of talented, charming and grateful children.
+Volunteers may spend some time at a local school for deaf children where they will assist children develop their life skills.
+Specific roles vary depending on the requirements at the time of the placement.
+However examples of work include; helping teach the children and assisting with tuition of general life skills through participating in administrative chores, health education, medical check-ups, games, and by drawing and painting with the children.
+The children will welcome you and are extremely grateful to see volunteers who are willing to spend time with them.

 Our friendly team in Nepal will meet you at Kathmandu Airport and take you to your homestay accommodation.
 They will make you feel very welcome and will help you settle in with some orientation and sightseeing in the local area.
 On your first day of work they will take you to the hospital or clinic where you will be working and will introduce you to the local staff and your supervisor.